HITECHCRIME/HC_S35_Upclick/README.md

 Improv song on the phone.
 Duration 3:02min.
 Include a spitrap!

-[CHORUS]
-Roll honey
-not invited ain't
-awoke again (interconnect?)(triggering?) (among sleepers) all cock and moe (ey)

-this so for ya,
-fucking dope yeah (hope?)
-all the praised nights
-what ya lookin' for is
-upclick
-x
-x

-fucking name
-that's right poke me
-x

 [VERSE 1]
 Second pass reckon swerving round triple
 Feelin' thrill like I'm living a life